New & Used Jeep Patriot: In Depth

 GET A FREE PRICE QUOTE

-The Jeep Patriot is a boxy small crossover for those who want a Jeep but don’t need the size of a Grand Cherokee.
-It competes with the Scion xB, Kia Soul, Subaru XV Crosstrek, and Nissan Cube.
+The Patriot is a rival for vehicles like the Kia Soul, Scion xB, Subaru XV Crosstrek, and Nissan Cube.

 MORE: Read our 2015 Jeep Patriot review for pricing with options, specifications, and gas-mileage ratingsA companion vehicle to the Jeep Compass, the Patriot was one of a pair of vehicles that first asked some deep questions about the brand.
 Can a Jeep be a compact crossover?
 Can it be Trail Rated, and be this small?
 The answer to both seems to be "yes," though the Patriot hasn't been quite the success Jeep once had envisioned.

 Launched as a 2007 model, the Jeep Patriot has had only one major refresh: a revised interior for 2010.
 Otherwise, the Patriot has offered the same pair of engines and standard front- or optional all-wheel drive.
 The engines are 158-horsepower 2.0-liter and 172-hp 2.4-liter fours; shifting has been accomplished by either a five-speed manual gearbox, a continuously variable transmissions (CVT), or by a new automatic that has replaced the CVTs for 2014.